HulbertZeng/FARMAX/README.md

       * On futuer work integrating AI Predict future disasters ahead of time to prevent collateral damage

 3. Get international and/or local updates regarding
       * News
       * Connecting with other farmers
       * Resource sharing
+      * Business insights